BeanyTheCoder/tip-calculator-app-main/README-template-fem.md

-# Frontend Mentor - (Challenge name)
+# Frontend Mentor - Tip Calculator App 💵

 ![preview](./design/desktop-preview.jpg)

 ## Welcome 👋

-This is a solution to the [(Challenge name) challenge on Frontend Mentor](link).
+This is a solution to the [Tip Calculator App challenge on Frontend Mentor]().
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents 📑